moo-the-cow/moobs-studio/README.md

 I recommend you add the docker compose services from https://github.com/moo-the-cow/moobs and https://github.com/moo-the-cow/streaming (streaming folder) into your docker-compose yaml file for the ultimate streaming experience (communicating within their docker subnet).
 Those services are well documented on those linked pages.

 Otherwise you will have to re-configure your Scene and use the url for your own SRT server and also the reconfigure html file showing the bitrate

+## Audio
+you need to have WSLG and WSL installed (see volume mappings)

 # Common Issues
 + I cannot see my stream souce: Check your SRTLA url in the LIVE scene.
 IP and streamkey must match your SRT endpoint